Courant Institute School of Mathematics, Computing, and Data Science: History

 In 1934, Richard Courant left Göttingen University in Germany to become a visiting professor at NYU.
 He was given the task of building up the Department of Mathematics at the NYU Graduate School of Arts and Science.
 He was later joined by Kurt O. Friedrichs and James J. Stoker.
 In 1946, the department was renamed "Institute for Mathematics and Mechanics".
 Also in 1946, NYU Professor Morris Kline focused on mathematical problems of electromagnetic wave propagation.
 This project gave rise to the institute's Division of Wave Propagation and Applied Mathematics.
 In 1952, the United States Atomic Energy Commission installed one of the first (electronic) computers at New York University, which led to the creation of the Courant Mathematics and Computing Laboratory.
 The Division of Magnetofluid Dynamics was initiated by a project on plasma fusion by NYU Professor Harold Grad in 1954.
 The institute was in the forefront of advanced hardware use, with an early IBM 7094 and the fourth produced CDC 6600.
 The Division of Computational Fluid Dynamics was created in 1978, arising from a project of NYU Professor Paul R. Garabedian.

 The director of the Courant Institute directly reports to New York University's provost and president and works closely with deans and directors of other NYU colleges and divisions respectively.
 The undergraduate programs and graduate programs at the Courant Institute are run independently by the institute, and formally associated with the NYU College of Arts and Science, NYU Tandon School of Engineering, and NYU Graduate School of Arts and Science, respectively.

-On November 13, 2025, president of New York University Linda G. Mills announced that the Courant Institute would become as a new school within the university.
-After consultation with faculty at the Courant Institute, the Center for Data Science, and the Department of Computer Science and Engineering at the Tandon School of Engineering, the three departments were merged to form the Courant Institute School of Mathematics, Computing, and Data Science.
-Mathematics professor Gérard Ben Arous would serve as the new school's inaugural dean until the search for a permanent dean was completed.
+On November 13, 2025, president of New York University Linda G. Mills announced that the Courant Institute would become a new school within the university.
+The Courant Institute School of Mathematics, Computing, and Data Science includes the university's Department of Mathematics, the Center for Data Science, and an expanded Department of Computer Science now linked with the Department of Computer Science and Engineering at the Tandon School of Engineering.
+The decision to create a new school was based on consultations with faculty-led committees.
+The university's announcement confirmed that Mathematics professor Gérard Ben Arous would serve as the new school's inaugural dean until the search for a permanent dean was completed.
+In August 2026, it was announced that Denis Zorin will serve as Dean of Courant.